 The reviewed work will be saved.
 The excels will get updated with both reviewed and non-reviewed segments.

-Currently no. If the segment is much longer than the target call, we recommend marking it as "Don't Know" and opening it in manual mode later - this way, you can edit its borders to match the actual call.
+If the segment is much longer than the target call, we recommend marking it as and opening it in manual mode later - this way, you can edit its borders to match the actual call.

 Yes, the Manual Processing mode displays the file list with colored icons to identify what level of annotations is present in each file.
 By default,

 - Green: All good, these files got manually made segments and segments got confirmed with Review Batch Results